hitmacreed/vinti4/README.md

 ![img](https://ludovicwyffels.dev/static/8b378c07791d424a4afbd8bf14b92449/c5c6c/node-js-ts.png)

 ## Info
-WebApp made with Nodejs and Typescript, as purpose to serve as an example of how to make a payment with online with Vinti4 SDK
+WebApp made with Nodejs and Typescript, as purpose to serve as an example of how to make a payment online with Vinti4 SDK

 ## OFFICIAL DOCUMENTATION
 [https://www.vinti4.cv/documentation.aspx?id=682](https://www.vinti4.cv/documentation.aspx?id=682)